 In May 1976, the USS America participated in Operation Fluid Drive in the eastern Mediterranean.
 The operation focused on the evacuation of civilians from Lebanon as the conflict was getting more and more dangerous for the non-combatants.
 The ship ended up surveilling the area for three months.
 When the U.S. ambassador in Lebanon was assassinated on June 16th, the efforts of evacuating Americans from the area increased drastically.
-In March 1979, the USS America operated in the western Mediterranean visiting ports such as Catania, Naples, and Taranto while also participating in multilateral training exercises.
-In November 1979, the ship entered the Norfolk Naval Shipyard where it remained for most of 1980 undergoing major modifications, the most notable of which was the installation of a Sea Sparrow missile system and of a Phalanx machine gun.
+In March 1979, the USS America operated in the western Mediterranean, visiting ports such as Catania, Naples, and Taranto while also participating in multilateral training exercises.
+In November 1979, the ship entered the Norfolk Naval Shipyard, where it remained for most of 1980, undergoing major modifications, the most notable of which was the installation of a Sea Sparrow missile system and a Phalanx machine gun.

 In May 1984, the USS America left for the Mediterranean and made a port visit at Monaco before taking part in Display Determination, an exercise put together by NATO.
-For a brief span of time, the ship made a port call at Naples after which it returned to participate in phase II of Display Determination.
+For a brief span of time, the ship made a port call at Naples, after which it returned to participate in phase II of Display Determination.
 Tensions increasing in the Mediterranean at the beginning of 1986 would have the USS America sail the area as part of the 6th Fleet.
 By January 7th, President Ronald Reagan had given the order that all American citizens be evacuated from Libya.
 Soon after, operations began off the coast of Libya.
 The actions engaged in by aircraft and ships alike were collectively referred to as Attain Document.

 In April 1986, Colonel Gaddafi made a threat of violence against all American civilians and soldiers across the world.
 Soon after the statement, bombs exploded on a flight from Athens to Rome and also in La Belle Discoteque, an entertainment venue in West Berlin that was known to be commonly frequented by American soldiers.
 Gaddafi claimed responsibility for both and further threatened to take hostage all foreigners in Libya and use them as a shield to his military bunkers.
 As a response to that threat, President Reagan ordered attacks on targets suspected of terrorism.
-Thus began Operation El Dorado Canyon, the codename for the United States bombing Libya.
+Thus began Operation El Dorado Canyon, the codename for the United States bombing of Libya.

 In December 1990, the ship steamed to the Red Sea in order to participate in Operation Desert Shield.
 The intelligence processing capabilities of the ship were not matched by any other vessel in the fleet.
 By March 1991, the USS America had dropped over 2,000 tons of artillery on the Iraq and Kuwait combat zones and left with its aircraft intact.
-In August 1995, the ship departed on its last deployment and during the tour it took part in Operation Deny Flight and in Operation Deliberate Force, working alongside units of the U.N. and NATO.
+In August 1995, the ship departed on its last deployment, and during the tour, it took part in Operation Deny Flight and Operation Deliberate Force, working alongside units of the U.N. and NATO.
 The USS America was also involved in Operation Southern Watch in Iraq.

 The USS America was placed out of commission in August 1996 with the initial plan of having it sold for scrapping.
-However, the ship ended up being used as a live-fire test model and, thus, it was sunk in May 2005 under close monitoring with the purpose of improving future aircraft carriers design.
+However, the ship ended up being used as a live-fire test model and, thus, it was sunk in May 2005 under close monitoring with the purpose of improving future aircraft carriers' design.

 Asbestos Risks on the USS America (CV-66)